jpsbento/nrtpygs/README.md

 **NOTE** Due to caching, this should only take a couple of seconds as only changes to the code in the docker files needs to be made.
 Downloading of all dependencies and their configuration does not need to be repeated.

+## Modifying Rabbitmq settings
+rmq is setup via `docker-compose.yml`, using the files in `docker/rmq/`.
+Here there are shell scripts to set up the users.
+In addition, all settings of the rmq server can be specified in `rabbitmq.config` (general server settings) and `rmq-definitions.json` (exchange / binding / queue settings).
+See the following for more info - https://www.rabbitmq.com/configure.html

+If these settings are changed you need to rebuild the container images.

+## Workflows
+There are 3 workflows in operation and stored in [.github/workflows/](.githubworkflows)
+* primary-workflow.yml - main testing workflow running pytest on gsi
+* flake8.yml - python linter for rcsmq
+* publish.yml - triggered on release action to push gsi to dockerhub

+See [docs/workflows.md](docs/workflows.md) for more info.